gabeklein/expressive-mvc/README.md

   with values, actions, and lifecycle methods  to control your components.
   <p align="center">
   Controller hooks will trigger renders, as needed, for any data.<br/>
-  When values change your components will too.<br/>
+  When properties change your components will too.<br/>
 </p>

 ### Contents